What is the Defined Benefit Plan?

 Each participating church or organization contributes 13.5% of the annual compensation of each participating employee to the fund.
 Please see the Pastors Compensation Calculator for more details on how “compensation” is defined for pension purposes.

 The church or other employer pays into the plan on behalf of the employee – neither the employer nor the employee are allowed to make additional payments into the plan over and above the set contribution amount.
 Those who wish to invest funds in some additional way are encouraged to seek out a personal investment opportunity such as an IRA or 403(b) account.
-(For information about such investment vehicles, contact Human Resources, the Free Methodist Foundation or a personal financial advisor.)
+(For information about such investment vehicles, contact Human Resources, FM Financial or a personal financial advisor.)

 Who is eligible for the Defined Benefit Plan and when may they enroll?

 How can participants project what they will receive from the Defined Benefit Plan?

 Participants receive an annual statement that shows their accrued benefit to date and also projected benefit at their normal retirement age of 67.
 Using the participant’s current level of compensation, the calculation applies current plan formulas to past service and projected future service until retirement age.
 As changes are made to the plan formula, the accrued retirement benefit listed on the statement will reflect the changes.
 In addition, a participant may also contact the Human Resources office at any time to receive an estimated calculation of their retirement benefits based on various retirement ages as early as age 62.
 This estimate will also reflect survivor benefit amounts along with the participants.

 What are credited service years?